-4.1 Approval for the draft preferred options stage Local Plan is necessary to enable work to progress on the Local Plan in order to meet the timescales set out in the project plan.
-Having an up to date local plan in place is essential in providing the tools for an effective Planning Service and to ensure that the Council's and the Communities aspirations for the District are met.
+4.1 Approval of the preferred options policies, along with the site allocations, will enable continued progress on the development of the Local Plan in line with the timescales set out in the Local Plan project plan.
+Having an up to date Local Plan in place is a requirement set out by central Government and is essential in providing the Council with the tools for an effective Planning Service and to ensure that Council and community aspirations for Carlisle District are met.